araobp/ultrasonic-communication/README.md

 ### Chirp expriment on June 1, 2018

-It can transmit a character code "S" to the receiver.
+It could transmit a character code "S" to the receiver.
 It showed better reachability.
 However, I observed the following problems:

 - Out of sync.
 - Windows media player attenuates the amplitude when the transmission (play back) is ongoing.